The Invasive Plant Problem

 1. Retreat any plants that may have survived from a first pass.

 2. Treat invasive seedlings that have newly germinated in the space.
 For areas with a lot of invasive pressure, there is likely a high volume of invasive plant seeds in the site’s soil seed bank.
-Treating invasive plants at this immature stage of growth is much easier and efficient way to prevent a larger problem from developing again.
+Treating invasive plants at this immature stage of growth is much easier and is an efficient way to prevent a larger problem from developing again.

 For some landscapes, annual or biannual visits are recommended to keep invasive plants in check.